Hans Otto Roth: Rise of Nazism and World War II

-In 1943, the conflict between Andreas Schmidt (pictured here) and Roth intensified to where Schmidt removed him from the Ethnic German Group of Romania.
+In 1943, the conflict between Andreas Schmidt (pictured here) and Roth intensified to where Schmidt removed Roth from the Ethnic German Group of Romania.

-Upon the National Socialist Party's dissolution in 1934, many blamed Roth as an internal opponent to it by using the church's influence to overthrow NEDR along with spreading rumors in the Kronstadter Zeitung against it.
-He was then greatly attacked by Nazi-affiliated newspapers, who said that Roth's leadership was "rotting internally" without a backbone and accused him of disrespecting the Germans who died in the Battle of Langemarck and calling them "stupid boys".
-Roth had also received criticism in 1936 from Nazi-aligned members within the Transylvanian Saxon community, who accused him of dissolving völkisch bodies to replace them with loyal commissioners, deliberately harming the other main Transylvanian Saxon party at the time called the German People's Party, and that his banking policies led to loss of land.
-He had long been an opponent of the increasingly popular "renewal movement" under Fritz Fabritius, with Andreas Schmidt calling him a divider of the movement.
-However, Roth encouraged his circle to join the "National Renewal Front" (NAF), a surrogate party for the Nazis, in 1939 due to tactical reasons although he deliberately missed the deadline for admissions to be a member himself.
+Upon the National Socialist Party's dissolution in 1934, many blamed Roth as an internal opponent to it by using the church's influence to overthrow the now-renamed German Party, the Nationalsozialistische Erneuerungsbewegung der Deutschen in Rumänien (Movement of National Renewal of Romanian German; NEDR), along with spreading rumors in the Kronstadter Zeitung newspaper against it.
+This was because Roth's views were generally considered Christian liberal, which put him in opposition to many of the Nazi Party's views.
+He was then attacked by a Nazi-affiliated newspaper, who said that Roth's leadership was "rotting internally" without a backbone and accused him of disrespecting the Germans who died in the Battle of Langemarck and calling them "stupid boys".
+Roth also received criticism in 1936 from Nazi-aligned members within the Transylvanian Saxon community, who accused him of dissolving Völkisch organizations to replace them with loyal commissioners, deliberately harming the other main Transylvanian Saxon party at the time called the German People's Party, and that his banking policies led to loss of land.
+He had long been an opponent of the increasingly popular Nazi renewal movement under Fritz Fabritius, with Andreas Schmidt calling him a divider of the movement.
+However, Roth encouraged his circle to join the National Renaissance Front, a surrogate party for the Nazis, in 1939 due to tactical reasons, although he deliberately missed the deadline for admissions to be a member himself.